 The district's TAG and service options will be developed and based on the individual needs of the student.
-Parents shall have the opportunity to give input on their student's plan.

 Programs and Services Complaints

 Individuals with complaints regarding the appropriateness of programs or services provided for TAG students should complete the TAG Standards Complaint form available through the school office.
 All complaints will be reported to the TAG Coordinator who will arrange for a review committee to meet within (5) school days of receiving the written complaint to review all pertinent information.